top of page

 • Introduced their intervention to relevant animal welfare and poultry experts, industry professionals, NGOs, and the greater EA community.

-• Selected a country of operations (Kenya), after a rigorous and systematic country scoping exercise.
+• Selected a country of pilot operations (Kenya), after a rigorous and systematic country scoping exercise.

 • Established an initial Advisory Board from key stakeholder groups.